15 Feb The Hack That Will Freeze Your Overeating for Good

 How to Freeze Your Overeating:

 - Ice baths.
-If you don’t have a bathtub, you can buy an inflatable pool online and fill it with ice bags from the grocery store.
+If you don’t have a bathtub, you can buy an inflatable pool online and fill it with ice bags from the grocery store or do cryotherapy sessions.

 - Cold showers.
-Starting and finishing your daily shower with just a minute of cold water is a great way to wake up in the morning.
+Starting and finishing your daily shower with just 30 seconds of cold water is a great way to wake up in the morning.

 - Light clothing.
 Skip the jacket in cold weather and walk around in shorts and t-shirt.
 As a bonus, you might get extra attention.